rabbah/nimbella-cli/newdoc/configuration.md

 ##### annotations

 A nested map providing annotations to place on the package.
-See [Deployer Recordkeeping](#deployer-recordkeeping).

 The keys and values of `annotations` are up to you to create.
 The important thing is that both clauses are nested maps in YAML terms and can have as many keys and values as needed.
 See the example in the [`parameters`](#parameters) modifier for actions.